simkeyur/sqlagent-langchain/README.md

 - **Find qualified candidates**: "Show me all employees with Machine Learning and advanced Python skills"
 - **Identify retention risks**: "Who are the most senior employees in each department?"
 - **Plan hiring**: "How many junior developers do we have compared to seniors?"
+- **Salary analysis**: "Show me all VPs and their salary ranges"

 ### Team Management
 - **Build project teams**: "Find engineers with both Python and DevOps expertise hired in last 3 years"
 - **Skill gaps analysis**: "Which departments lack JavaScript developers?"
 - **Resource allocation**: "List all employees in Sales with Project Management skills"
+- **Org structure**: "Show me all managers in Engineering and their direct reports"

 ### Business Intelligence
 - **Departmental insights**: "Compare average salary and headcount across all departments"
 - **Skill inventory**: "What are the top 5 most common skills in Engineering?"
 - **Team composition**: "Show me the organizational structure - who reports to whom"
+- **Payroll analysis**: "What's the total salary spend by department and hierarchy level?"
+- **Career paths**: "Show me the manager hierarchy from CEO down to individual contributors in Sales"

 ## 📸 Screenshots